Maximon9/mechcommit/README.md

 # MechCommit Extension

-First off, huge props to safdar-azeem on github for leading me in the right direction to make this extension.
+First off, huge props to safdar-azeem on github for leading me in the right direction.

 This is the README for your extension "mechcommit".
 After writing up a brief description, we recommend including the following sections.
 This extension tries to make commiting way more easily.
 It auto generates messages and then automatically commits.